NUTSHELL-X/DDPM/README.md

-# DDPM Pytorch Inplement
+# DDPM Pytorch Implement
-A pytorch DDPM inplementation, simple to train and test on your dataset
+A pytorch DDPM implementation, simple to train and test on your dataset

 ## Requirement
 python >= 3.10